 Any characters from the set [a-z][A-Z][0-9] are allowed.
 The code can be any number of characters from 5 to 12, but the trailing characters must all be empty.

-AUTHORIZATION REVOCABLE.
-With this setting, the anchor can freeze credit
+AUTHORIZATION REVOCABLE: with this setting, the anchor can set

 Each asset amount is encoded as a signed 64-bit integer in the XDR structures.
 An asset amount unit (that which is seen by end users) is scaled down by a factor of ten million (10,000,000) to arrive at the native 64-bit integer representation.
 For example, the integer amount value